roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

   unsigned varB:3 -> varA is a pseudo variable, that will refer to 3 bits unsigned varC:8 -> varA is a pseudo variable, that will refer to 8 bits
   ```
 in the truth, those variables are pseudo, because they don´t exist...yet!
-To allocate memory we use other powerfull resource of the language...
-STRUCTS & UNIONS!
+To allocate memory we use another powerful resources of the language...
+STRUCTS and UNIONS!

 ## Structs and Unions
 When we declare a struct we are creating a group of variables that are part of the same type, or in other words, we prepare a specific quantity of memory to be allocated.
 But, I can use the pseudo variables inside the struct to divide my variables, let´s see: